hammerlab/ketrew/README.md

 The EDSL: Defining Workflows
 ----------------------------

-The previous sections uses `ketrew submit` to launch an extremely simple workflow, to go further we need the EDSL.
+The previous section uses `ketrew submit` to launch an extremely simple workflow, to go further we need the EDSL.

 ### Overview